Arizona

 I. Loss & restoration of civil/firearms rights

 Conviction of a felony suspends the right to vote, to hold office, and to sit on a jury.
 Ariz.
 Const. art.
 VII, § 2(C); Ariz.
 Rev. Stat. §§ 13-904(A)(1)-(3); 16-101(A)(5); 21-201(3).
 See also Ariz.
 Rev. Stat. § 14-5651(C)(3) (fiduciary, including court-appointed guardians and personal representatives unrelated to a decedent).
 The laws relating to restoration of civil rights were substantially revised in 2019 by HB 2080.
-For a first felony offense (state or federal), civil rights, other than those pertaining to firearms, are automatically restored upon completion of the term of probation, or upon an unconditional discharge from imprisonment, and upon payment of any restitution — though payment of other court debt is no longer required.
+For a first felony offense (state or federal), civil rights, including since 2022 those pertaining to firearms (with certain exceptions for “dangerous” and “serious” offenses, as described in subsection C below), are automatically restored upon completion of the term of probation, or upon an unconditional discharge from imprisonment, and upon payment of any restitution.
 Ariz.
 Rev. Stat. § 13-907.
-A further requirement to pay fines as a condition of restoration was repealed by HB 2080, and those who have not paid restitution may avail themselves of the judicial restoration procedure under § 13-908 (below).1
+A further requirement to pay court debt other than restitution was repealed as a condition of restoration was repealed by HB 2080, and those who have not paid restitution may avail themselves of the judicial restoration procedure under § 13-908 (below).1

 B. Restoration for repeat offenses

-A person who has previously been convicted of a felony or who has not paid any victim restitution that was imposed may apply to the superior court to have their civil rights restored “on final discharge.”
+A person who has previously been convicted of a felony, or a first felony offender who has not paid any victim restitution that was imposed, may apply to the superior court to have their civil rights restored “on final discharge.”
 Ariz.
 Rev. Stat. § 13-908(A).
 “Final discharge” is defined as “the completion of probation or the receipt of an absolute discharge from the Arizona Department of Corrections.”
 Id. § 13-908(H).
 “A person who has received an absolute discharge from imprisonment may file an application for restoration of civil rights no sooner than two years from the date of the person’s absolute discharge.” § 13-908(A).
 The restoration of civil rights is in the discretion of the judicial officer, but the court must put its reasons for denial in writing. § 13-906(D).
 No fee may be charged. § 13-908(B).
 See also Ariz.
 R. Crim.
-P. 29.1. (“Prior to his or her absolute discharge, a probationer shall receive from his or her probation officer, or the court if there is no probation officer, a written notice of the opportunity to have his or her civil rights restored, to withdraw his or her plea of guilty or no contest, or to vacate his or her conviction.”).
-Rights may also be regained through a judicial set-aside under § 13-9o5.
+P. 29.1 (“Prior to his or her absolute discharge, a probationer shall receive from his or her probation officer, or the court if there is no probation officer, a written notice of the opportunity to have his or her civil rights restored, to withdraw his or her plea of guilty or no contest, or to vacate his or her conviction.”).
+Rights may also be regained through a judicial set-aside under Ariz.
+Rev. Stat. § 13-905.
 See Part III below.

 C. Firearms restoration

-Set-aside: Persons convicted of non-serious felonies may also regain firearms rights from the court through a set-aside upon final discharge.
-See § 13-905(J) and Part III, below.
-Restoration of firearms rights is mandatory with a set-aside, which has discouraged courts from granting them.
+Set-aside: Persons convicted of felonies (except for “serious” or “dangerous” felonies) may also regain firearms rights from the court through a set-aside upon final discharge.
+See § 13-905(O) and Part III, below.
+Restoration of firearms rights is mandatory with a set-aside.

-Persons with out-of-state convictions must seek relief from firearms disabilities in the jurisdiction of their conviction.
+Persons with out-of-state convictions must seek relief from state firearms disabilities in the jurisdiction of their conviction, and they may be subject to federal firearms disabilities.
 See Carey, Extending the Home Court Advantage: A Call to Update the Arizona Civil Rights Restoration Scheme, supra, 48 Az.
 L. Rev. at 1148-49.
-Persons with federal convictions may regain their firearms rights only through a presidential pardon.
+Persons with federal convictions may regain their firearms rights under federal law only through a presidential pardon.
 See Beecham v.
 U.S., 511 U.S. 368 (1994).

 II.
 Pardon policy & practice